 Complete information on hunting rules and regulations in Pennsylvania is available from the Pennsylvania Game Commission Web site.

 Hiking: 14 miles of trails

-This multi-use trail is for hiking, biking and cross-country skiing.
+Located 4 miles from the park in Waterville, this multi-use trail is for hiking, biking and cross-country skiing.
 It stretches 62 miles from Jersey Shore to Wellsboro Junction along Pine Creek.
 The upper portion of the trail is in the Pennsylvania Grand Canyon.
-Access areas, benches, and restrooms are at various places along the trail.
+Access areas, benches and restrooms are at various places along the trail.

 The scenery along the trail is magnificent.
 Trail users can view dramatic rock outcrops, waterfalls, and wildlife like eagle, osprey, coyote, deer, wild turkey, heron, river otter, black bear and many others.
 Diverse plant life, scattered old-growth timber, historic pine and spruce plantations, and several foundations from the Civilian Conservation Corps era can be found along the trail.

 There are also many miles of trails in the adjacent Tiadaghton State Forest.